davidhaddad7/dinocpu-wq20/assignments/assignment-1.md

 # Part VI: Feedback

-XXX contains a short feedback form.
+[The worksheet](assignment-1-worksheet.pdf) contains a short feedback form.
 This one of the first times we have used these assignments, so we are soliciting feedback to improve them for future quarters.
 You will submit this together with your completed circuit diagram.